-In order to graduate with their senior class, a senior student must complete all graduation requirements by the end of the senior class official last day of classes.
+In order to graduate with their senior class, a senior student (or eligible Junior) must complete all graduation requirements by the end of the senior class official last day of classes.
 Teachers are not authorized to recalculate previous nine weeks grades to help a senior improve their grades or achieve a passing grade (see school grading policy).
-Seniors must attend graduation practice in order to participate in graduation ceremonies, unless a special circumstance is approved by the Principal and the Director of Schools.

 Students at Choctaw Central High School are required to follow the graduation course requirements of the Mississippi Department of Education (MDE) and obtain a minimum of 24 high school units in order to graduate.
 CCHS/MDE course requirements are available from the CCHS counselors' offices.
+Any student receiving a diploma from Choctaw Central must have earned at least two of the last four Carnegie units from Choctaw Central High School.
 Students and parents/guardians are encouraged to visit with administrators and counselors to understand what is required.